agateau/qpropgen/README.md

 - `includes`: a list of files to include in the header

+- `baseClass`: name of the class to inherit from.
+Defaults to `QObject`.

 ### `properties`

 `properties` is an array of property definitions.